A Cable Knot and BPS-Series

-Comparing to the series of the figure eight knot~\cite{GM}, we notice that every order of $\hbar$ appears in the above series whereas the series corresponding to the figure eight knot consists of only even powers of $\hbar$ (i.e. $P_{i}(x)=0$ for i odd).
+Comparing to the series of the figure eight knot~\cite{GM}, we notice that every order of $\hbar$ appears in the above series whereas the series corresponding to the figure eight knot consists of only even powers of $\hbar$ (i.e., $P_{i}(x)=0$ for $i$ odd).
 This difference is an effect of the torus knot whose expansion involve all powers of $\hbar$~\cite{GM}.
-Furthermore, the x-terms begin from $m=11$ instead of $m=1$ and there are gaps in their powers.
-Specifically, $x^{\pm 13/2}, x^{\pm 17/2}, x^{\pm 21/2}$ and $x^{\pm 25/2}$ are absent.
-This is a consequence of the structure of (6).
-A distinctive feature of the cable knot is that from $x^{\pm 29/2}$ the coefficients are negative.
-Moreover, the positive and the negative coefficients alternate from that x-power for all $\hbar$ powers.
-These differences persist in the higher $\hbar$-orders, which are recorded in \cite{C}.
+Furthermore, the $x$-terms begin from $m=11$ instead of $m=1$ and there are gaps in their powers.
+Specifically, $x^{\pm 13/2}$, $x^{\pm 17/2}$, $x^{\pm 21/2}$ and $x^{\pm 25/2}$ are absent.
+This is a consequence of the structure of \eqref{eq3.3.2}.
+A distinctive feature of the cable knot is that from~$x^{\pm 29/2}$ the coefficients are negative.
+Moreover, the positive and the negative coefficients alternate from that $x$-power for all $\hbar$ powers.
+These differences persist in the higher $\hbar$-orders.
 We will see these differences in a manifest way in the next section.

-\section{Effects of the Cabling}
+\section{Effects of the cabling}

-Since the initial data plays a core role in the recursion relation method, we discuss their features for the cable knot and then propose conjectures about them, which can be a useful guide for finding initial data for a family of the cable knots.
+Since the initial data plays a core role in the recursion relation method, we discuss their features for the cable knot and then propose conjectures about it, which can be a useful guide for finding initial data for a family of the cable knots.

-In the initial data (see \cite{C}) for the recursion relation (9), we notice several differences from that of the figure eight knot~\cite{GM}.
-Before discussing them, let us begin with the properties of the $F_K$ that are preserved by the cabling.
-The initial data consists of an odd number of terms and power of q increases by one between every consecutive terms in a fixed $f_{m}$ for all m's, which are also true for $f_{99}$ and $f_{101}$.
-Additionally, the reflection symmetry of coefficients is retained up to $f_{43}$ for positive coefficients and up to $f_{61}$ for the negative ones but of course, those $f_{m}$'s do not have the complete amphichiral structure.
+In the initial data (see \cite{C}) for the recursion relation \eqref{eq4.4.3}, we notice several differences from that of the figure eight knot~\cite{GM}.
+Before discussing them, let us begin with the properties of the~$F_K$ that are preserved by the cabling.
+The initial data consists of an odd number of terms and power of $q$ increases by one between every consecutive terms in a fixed $f_{m}$ for all $m$'s, which are also true for $f_{99}$ and $f_{101}$.
+Additionally, the reflection symmetry of coefficients is retained up to~$f_{43}$ for positive coefficients and up to~$f_{61}$ for the negative ones but of course, those $f_{m}$'s do not have the complete amphichiral structure.
 These invariant properties are a remnant feature of the amphichiral property of the figure eight knot.